-- Disability Insurance, Unemployment & Paid Family Leave may be available for people who cannot work because they, or a family member, need to isolate or quarantine.
-Visit the California Employment Development Department for more information. - When your quarantine period is over, you may return to work or school.
-You do not need a letter from Public Health and should not need a negative test.
+- Information about Disability Insurance, Unemployment & Paid Family Leave for people who are unable to work because they, or a family member, need to isolate or quarantine is available on the California Employment Development Department. - When your quarantine period ends, you should not need a letter from Public Health or a negative test to return to work or school.